danielflower/npm-cranker-connector/README.md

   * the RouterObject is trying to connect it's connections to the cranker router
 * `crankerHeadersReceived` from a RouterObject connection
-  * a connection has received a header from the cranker router so the connection is no longer idle.
+  * a connection has received a header from the cranker router so the connection is no longer idle and another connection to the router needs to be obtained
   * quite low level debug
 * `crankerFrameReceived` from a RouterObject's connection
   * cranker router has sent us a web socket frame